ibmtjbot/node-tjbotlib/README.md

         language: TJBot.LANGUAGES.SEE.ENGLISH_US,
     },
     shine: {
+        // see https://pinout.xyz for a pin diagram
+        neopixel: {
+            gpioPin: 18, // default pin is GPIO 18 (physical pin 12)
-        grbFormat: false, // if false, the RGB color format will be used for the LED; if true, the GRB format will be used },
+            grbFormat: false // if false, the RGB color format will be used for the LED; if true, the GRB format will be used },
+        commonAnode: {
+            redPin: 19, // default red pin is GPIO 19 (physical pin 35)
+            greenPin: 13, // default green pin is GPIO 13 (physical pin 33)
+            bluePin: 12 // default blue pin is GPIO 12 (physical pin 32)
+        }
+    }
 };
 const tj = new TJBot(configuration);
 ```